cristian-5/Spin/Conventions/ReadMe.md

 ## File Conventions

-File names should be in **TitleCase** and can be contracted if the name is made of compound words (Eg: SyntaxRule -> SRule).
+File names should be in **TitleCase** and can be contracted if the name is made of compound words (Eg: AbstractSyntaxTree -> AST).

 There's only one .cpp file and that's the Main.
 Libraries are defined under namespaces in .hpp files.